 Educator needs to be aware that not all diseases will spread with a warming climate - detailed research into each disease is necessary.

-Many websites provided for students to use to find information.
+Links to many websites are provided for students to find information.

 Passed initial science review - expert science review pending.

 Includes extensive background information for teachers and students.